The Tenth Planet

 Me: So what’s the problem?

-Me: The first Doctor’s last words are “keep warm”.
+Me: The First Doctor’s last words are “keep warm”.

 Sue: **** off.

-Me: Did the regeneration itself excite you?
+Me: Did the regeneration excite you?

-The Final Score
+The Score

-Me: You were a child back then.
+Me: But you were a child back then, Sue.

 Sue: Shut it.
-OK, I’m giving it -
+Okay, I’m giving it:

 3/10